 The hospital has completed giving COVID-19 vaccines to our staff and public.
 We started vaccine clinics on December 22, 2020 and completed our last clinic on May 6, 2021.
 We gave 4416 vaccines during that time.

-Currently, the Surry County Health & Nutrition Center is offering vaccines to those in Phase 4, everyone who wants a COVID-19 vaccination.
-Visit https://www.surveymonkey.com/r/22CBXKF and complete the survey to preregister for your COVID-19 vaccination or 336-401-8400, option 8.
+Currently, the Surry County Health & Nutrition Center is offering vaccines.
+Visit the Surry County Health and Nutrition Covid-19 dashboard or call 336-401-8400, option 8.

 ELECTIVE SURGERIES AND PROCEDURES

 Effective today, Northern Regional Hospital has temporarily suspended elective surgeries that require an inpatient stay for the next two weeks.
 Cancellations beyond this date will be evaluated on an ongoing basis.

 Northern Regional Hospital announced today that COVID-19 tests are now available at their outreach laboratory located at 810 Worth Street, across from the hospital’s emergency department.
 Currently, the collection site is open for walk-ins from 7:00am until 12 Noon, Monday – Friday.

 The site is for the collection of specimens only and is not a clinic to be evaluated by a physician.
 Patients may come for a COVID-19 test, with or without symptoms.
 This test is not an antibody test, nor is it a rapid (45-minute) test.
 The return of test results is averaging 3-5 days.
 In addition to walk-ins, Northern is utilizing the outreach location to test pre-surgical patients and those sent from other area medical clinics who may be out of test kits.
 Insurance is accepted and there are options available for those without insurance.